Cloud House blends modern architecture with the Alps of New Zeland

 The Cloud House nestled between the snowy peaks of the Southern Alps in Queensland, New Zealand, is a visionary piece of architecture creating a delicate juxtaposition with the natural environment

-Illya Rastvorv, a Ukraine-based architect is the mastermind behind the design of the Cloud House.
+Illya Rastvorv, Co-founder and Chief Architect at Because Architects, is the mastermind behind the design of the Cloud House.
 Illya is the winner of the CANactions Youth Competition 2019.

 The façade has been designed to obtain a camouflage effect with the frosty peaks surrounding it.

 The Cloud House is named after the white stainless-steel membrane that covers the upper section of the building.
 This membrane merges with the soft clouds encasing it and creates a prominent visual delight for the eye.

 The Cloud House translates the words “form follows function” into a physical composition.
 The stainless-steel membrane is not only eye-catching but also functional as it serves as a sun diffuser and a heater/cooler.